-If a student's GPA falls below a 2.0, he/she will be placed on academic warning.
+If a student's term or cumulative GPA falls below a 2.0, he/she will be placed on academic warning.
 A hold will be placed on the student account to ensure that the student meets with a Student Success Advisor to receive academic guidance and/or assistance.
+It is the student's responsibility to contact the Student Success Center for an appointment.